RJbalikian/SPRIT-HVSR/README.md

 `pip install sprit`

 The sprit package is in active development.
-Add the `--upgrade` argument (`pip install --upgrade`) to ensure you have the latest version.
+Add the `--upgrade` argument (`pip install sprit --upgrade`) to ensure you have the latest version.
+If there are prerelease versions newer than the latest stable version that you would like to try out, use the `--pre` flag, i.e., `pip install sprit --pre`.

 This should be done using command line.
 It is recommended to do this in a virtual environment.
 For information on creating virtual environments in python, see [this page](https://docs.python.org/3/library/venv.html).
 For the creation of anaconda environments, see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Note that it is not officially recommended to use pip repositories in anaconda environments, but it often works without any issues.